 Step 1: Create a New Layer

-Drag the layer onto the "Create New Layer" icon (Cmd+J or Ctrl+J) so that you don't affect any previous retouching you've done.
-You can convert this new layer into a Smart Object (Layer > Smart Objects > Convert to Smart Object) to be able to change your settings without having to reapply the filter from scratch.
+Drag the layer onto the Create New Layer icon (Command-J or Control-J) so that you can work non-destructively.
+You can convert this new layer to a Smart Object (Layer > Smart Objects > Convert to Smart Object) to be able to change your settings without having to reapply the filter from scratch.
 Converting to a Smart Object is optional.

 Step 2: Apply the Surface Blur

-Going too low with the Radius will give you a halo and going too high with the Threshold will make you lose your edges.
-You'll need to adjust the sliders so that the fly-away hair disappears due to the blurring, but the main body of hair and hard edges remain quite sharp.
+Going too low with the Radius will give you a halo, and going too high with the Threshold will make you lose your edges.
+You'll need to adjust the sliders so that the fly-away hair disappears due to the blurring, but the main body of hair and the hard edges remain quite sharp.

-Step 3: Clone Stamp Clean-up
+Step 3: Clone Stamp Cleanup

 There are times when the Surface Blur gets the job done, but often you'll need to tackle the few that got away.
 With a soft-edge brush, Clone Stamp those escapees by sampling very close to the target area to avoid noticeable color variations.
 I keep my brush no higher than 50% hardness.